amplify-holding/master_api_key/README.md

 # Building the Gem #
 Use the build gem script if you want a simple way to setup your workstation for development.
-The script goes through several steps before verifting the build.
+The script goes through several steps before verifying the build.
 1. The RSpec unit and integration tests are run against master_api_key
 2. The gem is built and installed in the current ruby environment